-This brief overview of the teaching of deification in the writings of John Chrysostom and Augustine of Hippo gives some indication of the prevalent features of their approach to the teaching of deification, which was mentioned above.
-Despite of the paucity of the use of deification language, it is to be reminded that the proper locus for deification is determined by their scriptural interpretation as well as by their concern about Christian way of life.
-Aside from the moral and soteriological answer to the continual progression of Christian's soul, to the human potential for divine likeness, and to Christ's work of recapitulation, there seems to be a crucial aspect both writers do not ignore in their writings.
-It is the communal and liturgical setting in which they consider a new way of the relationship between divine and human beings in the humanity of Christ.
-In fact, several aspects, dealt with in this overview, contribute to the edification and stimulation of their readers and congregations.
-In this vein John and Augustine concur with the teaching of deification within the sacramental life and practice of the faith community.
-Despite the limited influence of John in the Latin church and Augustine's influence vice versa, it was as if their congregations and readers were, through the communicative nexus of the letters and homiletic discourse, tied together and encouraged to have the hope of things to come.
+This overview of the teaching of deification in the writings of John and Augustine gives some indication of the prevalent features of their approach to the teaching of deification.
+Given the paucity of the use of deification language, it is to be reminded that the proper locus for deification is determined by their scriptural interpretation as well as by their interest in a Christian way of life.
+Aside from their answer to the progress in the Christian life, to the human potential for divine likeness, and to Christ's work of recapitulation, there seems to be an indispensable aspect of the discourse of deification which both writers do not ignore in their writings.
+It is the communal and liturgical setting in which they attempt to open a new way of constructing the relationship between divinity and humanity in the person of Christ.
+In fact, several aspects could be discerned with the edification and stimulation of the congregation.
+In this vein, John and Augustine concurred in representing the teaching of deification within the sacramental life and practice of the faith community.
+Despite the limited influence of John in the Latin church and Augustine's influence vice versa, it was as if the listeners were, through the communicative nexus of the letters and homiletic discourse, tied together and encouraged to have the hope of things to come.

-Serm.
+30 Serm.
 23B (= Dolbeau 6).1 (Dolbeau, Vingt-six sermons, 459; Works(NY) 3/11,37).

-Serm.
+31 Serm.
 23B (= Dolbeau 6).1 (Dolbeau, Vingt-six sermons, 459; Works(NY) 3/11,38): "certo tempore apparebit."